 A new board position, Rear Commodore Information Technology, was added as electronic communications become more integrated into the fabric of the club.
 A new from-the-ground-up website was rolled out in May 2020 to replace the clubs first website which was showing its age after 20+ years.
-This new site gives our public image a fresh face, improves navigation (especially on mobile de vices) and allows for our technology team to much more easily add or modify content.
+This new site gives our public image a fresh face, improves navigation (especially on mobile devices) and allows for our technology team to easily add, or modify, content.

 Along with the website, the club internet and Wi-Fi infrastructure was also upgraded to provide more reliability and capability.
 The modems, routers, Wi-Fi hubs and computers were replaced with commercial grade equipment.
 A new 4K security camera system was installed around the club to help deter and potentially identify any intruders.
 New CAT6 ethernet wiring was installed to replace older deteriorating interconnections and to allow us to expand Wi-Fi and video camera coverage within the club.

 A board committee is working with city to update the formal relationship with city which was last updated in late 1970s.